TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 ## Non-Centralized Applications

 * Ethereum Lottery: Decentralized blockchain-based lottery.
 Real-world lotteries are not trustworthy.
 Programmed in [Solidity](https://github.com/ethereum/solidity), participants are guaranteed a transparent process.
 No one is there to take our winning money as tax.
 Idea courtesy of Shawn Li.
+Allow multiple pools of varying sizes so people can adjust their winning rates and even start new pools.
+A more interesting effect is tax-free.
 * Ethereum Central Ledger (Fund): When implemented, it can serve as a fund for apps like [SeekingMate](https://github.com/SeekingMate).

 ## YouTube Video Production Series